The Engaged and Embedded Library: Moving from talk to action

 - Santa Ana, California: Connect!/Conectate!: Connecting Yourself with Your Future—Conectate Con Tu Futuro: Faced with serious poverty, unemployment, and low educational attainment, the Santa Ana Public Library, the City Manager’s Office and the Parks, Recreation and Community Services agency teamed up to open up opportunities to the youth in the community.
 Building on the success of the teen library club, the youth engaged in community services working with adults on language and computer skills and working with children on math and literacy skills.
 “This resulted in 100 percent of teen club members graduating from high school and 90 percent going on to higher education despite the city’s discouraging educational success statistics.”

 D. Douglas County Libraries (CO) has approached community engagement from a different angle by Making Libraries Indispensable in a New Way.
 Library director Jamie LaRue, who is known for pushing the envelope, asked his staff, "How can we truly demonstrate our value to our communities beyond our physical/virtual space, programming, outreach, and materials?"
 One answer came in the form of embedding reference librarians in local organizations, that is, sending them out into the community rather than waiting for the community to come to them.
 They are now embedded in schools, councils, metro districts, economic development councils, and nonprofits, where they do more than attend meetings and answer reference questions.
 "Librarians often also assist with the leadership of the organization; report on the group’s activities, goals, and direction; and in general become an integrated part of the group."
+See also the WebJunction self-paced course, Leaving Fort Ref - Reaching Out with Reference.

 E. The St. Paul Public Library and the St. Paul Community Literacy Consortium took the lead in the Northstar Digital Literacy Assessment project, a 2-year process to define digital literacy standards and provide consistent assessments for the entire community.
 Bringing community colleges, community based organizations, workforce development staff, and adult basic education programs on board, they developed basic digital literacy standards in six modules and all agreed to teach to these standards.
 The group was motivated to address the needs of citizens who lacked sufficient digital literacy to even use library resources or other career and employment resources.
 Now users who complete the assessments at a sponsored Minnesota site can receive a certificate of achievement to demonstrate their skill level.